vivshaw/my-reads/README.md

 This is my submission for Project 1 of the [Udacity React Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019).
 This project is a LibraryThing-esque library management app that keeps track of what books you're reading.
 The app uses React & react-router to build an SPA front-end for a RESTful books API.
 It can search for books, add books to shelves, and move them between shelves.
+It has a responsive, mobile-first style built with semantic-ui that should look equally great on mobile, tablet, or desktop.

 [A live demo is available here](http://my-reads-vivshaw.herokuapp.com/).